-This topic describes how to select specifications when you configure a Realtime Compute cluster in exclusive mode.
+This topic describes how to select specifications when you configure a Realtime Compute for Apache Flink cluster in exclusive mode.
 It also provides precautions during the configuration.

 - Master nodes manage cluster resources and interactions among slave nodes, but are not used for computing.

 - Slave nodes are used for computing.